Bhavyashree-P-B/new-project/README.md

     npm install -g @angular/cli

-    ng serve  (It will run in port 4200 by default)
+    ng serve  (It will run in port 4200 by default).